 At Upstream we are carful not to take life to seriously.
 We love what we do and have a blast doing it.
 Come join us in the fun!

 We think it’s silly to believe “if you love what you do, you will never work a day in your life.”
-We know doing what we love can be extremely hard work, especially without the luxury of shortcut.
+We know doing what we love can be extremely hard work.
 We also know that when we get our hands dirty and do what we love, the hard work is always worth it.

 We love our animals.
 We love our land.
 We love our community.
 If we do not tell our narrative, someone else will.
 We believe it is not only our responsibility to tell our story but to document it as well.
 We think farming is beautiful, we want to share it for all to experience.